 South Coast Of NSW

 There is no other way to cut it, Mystery Bay Campground is pretty.
 Just over five hours from Sydney, this ocean-side campsite is perfect for the fam—and pup—who love a dip.
 Beach fishing is nearby and you can surf at the Bay itself or a beach nearby.
-Mystery Bay also has beautiful rocky coves and cliff heads, which your pooch mightn’t appreciate, but your Insta followers will.
+Mystery Bay also has beautiful rocky coves and cliff heads, which your pooch might not appreciate, but your Insta followers will.

 Coachwood Camping Area

 Chichester State Forest

-This one goes out to anyone whoever saw The Blue Lagoon and thought, ‘sounds great’.
+This one goes out to anyone who ever saw The Blue Lagoon and thought, "sounds great".
 The Coachwood Camping Area, three and a half hours north-west of Sydney, is remote and for the most part, accessible only by 4WD (2WD can work sometimes, but it can be difficult).
-The site sits on the Telegherry River and offers a rainforest setting with lagoon for paddling, dog or otherwise.
+The site sits on the Telegherry River and offers a rainforest setting with a lagoon for paddling, dog or otherwise.

 Karuah River, Barrington Tops National Park

-These guys fully understand the term, ‘fur babies’.
+These guys fully understand the term, "fur babies".
 They know you love your dog and that there’s no such thing as too many hugs, kisses and photos of them.
 Appropriately, all 750 acres of their camping area is available to dogs on or off-leash.
-The nearby Barrington Bar and Grill even has a "Hound’s Breath Café" menu just for pets.
-It includes a "Pup a Chino".
+The nearby Barrington Bar and Grill even has a "Hound’s Breath Café" menu just for pets, that includes a "Pup a Chino".
 You and your dog can also enjoy walking trails and cool, mountain pools.
-Most sites aren’t powered but there are hot showers and coin-operated laundry if you can’t grab a powered spot.
+Most sites aren’t powered but there are hot showers and coin-operated laundry.
 Not into tents?
 Cabins are also available and are pet-friendly.

 Turon River, Blue Mountains